 Retainage

-Retainage is commonly 5–10% withheld from each payment until completion.
-Be explicit in the contract about the retainage percentage and release conditions to avoid cash‑flow surprises.
+Retainage is commonly 5–10% withheld from each payment until completion; be explicit in the contract about percentage and release conditions to avoid cash‑flow surprises2.

 Also align your schedule with local prompt‑payment laws that set maximum payment timelines and penalties for noncompliance.